badar80/Python/XML Parsing/Readme.md

 ## What the project does

-This code uses the ElementTree library in Python to parse an XML, strip out certain information from it and store this information in a dictionary
+This code uses the ElementTree library in Python to parse an XML, strips out the names and ages from it and store this information in a dictionary

 ## Why the project is useful